 Registration Process and Timeline

-Please review the competing venture team eligibility rules to be sure your team meets the criteria for competing in NVC and review the specific submission requirements for the qualifying executive summary and pitch deck.
-Teams that register and submit a qualifying executive summary and pitch deck can expect the following:
+Please review the competing venture team eligibility rules to be sure your team meets the criteria for competing in NVC, and review the specific submission requirements for the qualifying executive summary.
+Teams that register and submit a qualifying executive summary can expect the following:

-- Qualifying Round (February 18-March 18, 2020): All registrants who meet the submission criteria and provide a qualifying executive summary and pitch deck by 11:59 p.m.
-PST, February 12, 2020 will compete in the online qualifying round.
+- Qualifying Round (February 21–March 20, 2021) — All registrants who meet the submission criteria and provide a qualifying executive summary by 11:59 p.m.
+PST, February 14, 2021 will compete in the online qualifying round.

 The competition is for student created, managed, and owned ventures.
 This is the most common area for requested rules clarification.
 The guidelines are: